Finding The Best Folding Camping Chair For You

 There are two cup holders and storage pockets on both armrests.
 In addition, there’s a mesh pocket on the back behind your head for bigger items.

-A heavy duty chair has a lot of pros and a couple of cons, one con being that the chair weighs 12.5 pounds so it’s not the first chair choice for a hike.
-At the campground you’ll be sitting in the most sturdy and durable chair though, and if you’re a big person or just like the sturdiness I would argue that this is one of the best folding camping chairs on the market.
+If you’re a big person, have a bad back, or just like sturdy camping chairs I would argue that this is one of the best folding camping chairs on the market.
 ALPS Mountaineering makes quality products so you won’t have to go buy a new chair every other year, because this one will last.

-Last but not least, there are three different colors to choose from.
+Last but not least, the ALPS Mountaineering King Kong Chair has three different colors to choose from.

 - Heavy Duty